amueller69/Law-School-Notes/Bar-Review/Property.md

 * The deed is the legal instrument that transfers legal title to the land
   * Common law doctrine of merger by deed - land sales contracts merges into the deed upon acceptance of the deed, meaning any violations of the prior agreement are no longer actionable
-  * Estoppel by deed - Grantor estopped from denying conveyance of land he lacked title to when deed was signed/delivered but later acquired (when this happens, it goes automatically to the grantee).
+  * Estoppel by deed - Grantor estopped from denying conveyance of land he lacked title to when deed was signed/delivered but later acquired (when this happens, it goes automatically to the grantee)
+    * Defense not available if subsequently sold to another bona fide purchaser, but could still sue for damages
   * Is not a contract itself; does not need to be supported by consideration to be valid

 * Must satisfy the statute of frauds